0RaymondJiang0/rails_mongo_backbone_bootstrap_tmpl/README.md

 	Last:
 	1. cd to new app path.
 (Before do this, i suggest you to create a independent gemset for this new app, then add a .rvmrc file to this app path.)
-	2. run 'bundle install' and install all gems.
+	2. run 'bundle install' and install all gems. （You can go to a cup of coffee）
 	3. run 'rails s' to start your professional rails journey.

 ## Contributing